williamchenghu/FSO2021-bloglist-frontend/README.md

 Implement notifications which inform the user about successful and unsuccessful operations at the top of the page.

 The notifications must be visible for a few seconds.
 It is not compulsory to add colors.

+## Exercises 5.5.-5.10.

+### Step 5

+Change the form for creating blog posts so that it is only displayed when appropriate.
+Use functionality similar to what was shown [earlier in this part of the course material](https://fullstackopen.com/en/part5/props_children_and_proptypes#displaying-the-login-form-only-when-appropriate).
+If you wish to do so, you can use the _Togglable_ component defined in part 5.

+By default the form is not visible.
+It expands when button _create new blog_ is clicked.
+The form closes when a new blog is created.

+### Step 6

+Separate the form for creating a new blog into its own component (if you have not already done so), and move all the states required for creating a new blog to this component.

+The component must work like the _NoteForm_ component from the [material](https://fullstackopen.com/en/part5/props_children_and_proptypes) of this part.